GIScience/vostok/README.md

 }
 ```

-We are happy if you are using HELIOS in your work - [let us know](https://www.uni-heidelberg.de/3dgeo)!
+We are happy if you are using VOSTOK in your work - [let us know](https://www.uni-heidelberg.de/3dgeo)!

 ## Videos on 3D Solar Potential Analysis using VOSTOK
 * [Simulation of sunshine in forests using dense 3D point clouds](https://youtu.be/l-_EoMN5If8)